-At December 31, 2016, the Company had recorded deferred tax assets for net operating loss carryforwards (tax effected) for federal and state income tax purposes of \$105.2 million, which expire in various amounts through 2035.
-The Company expects to realize the benefits of its deferred tax assets attributable to federal and state net operating losses based upon expected future taxable income from deferred tax liabilities that reverse in the relevant federal and state jurisdictions and carryforward periods.
-During 2016, the Company released the valuation allowance of \$32.9 million that was previously recorded against these deferred tax assets attributable to federal and state net operating losses.
-The release of valuation allowance was due to the taxable gains that were recognized from the sale of various outdoor markets during the period.
-In addition, the Company recorded a net decrease of \$14.8 million in valuation allowances against its foreign deferred tax assets during the year ended December 31, 2016.
-At December 31, 2016, the Company had recorded \$152.5 million (tax-effected) of deferred tax assets for foreign net operating losses, which are offset in part by an associated valuation allowance of \$34.0 million offsets other foreign deferred tax assets that are not expected to be realized.
+At December 31, 2017, the Company had recorded deferred tax assets for net operating loss carryforwards (tax effected) for federal and state income tax purposes of \$84.5 million, which expire in various amounts through 2037.
+In addition, the Company recorded a deferred tax asset of \$202.5 million related to the impairment loss on the Due from iHeartCommunications Note.
+The Company expects to realize the benefits of a portion of its deferred tax assets based upon expected future taxable income from deferred tax liabilities that reverse in the relevant federal and state jurisdictions and carryforward periods.
+As of December 31, 2017, the Company had recorded a valuation allowance of \$149.2 million against a portion of these deferred tax assets which it does not expect to realize.
+The Company recorded a net decrease of \$11.0 million in valuation allowances against its foreign deferred tax assets during the year ended December 31, 2017.
+At December 31, 2017, the Company had recorded \$144.9 million (tax-effected) of deferred tax assets for foreign net operating losses, which are offset in part by an associated valuation allowance of \$94.2 million.
+The remaining deferred tax valuation allowance of \$30.8 million offsets other foreign deferred tax assets that are not expected to be realized.
 Realization of these foreign deferred tax assets is dependent upon the Company's ability to generate future taxable income in appropriate tax jurisdictions to obtain benefits.
-Due to the Company's evaluation of all available evidence, including significant negative evidence of cumulative losses in these jurisdictions, the Company continues to record valuation allowances on the foreign deferred tax assets that are not expected to be realized.
+Due to the Company's evaluation allowances on the foreign deferred tax assets that are not expected to be realized.
 The Company expects to realize its remaining gross deferred tax assets based upon its assessment of deferred tax liabilities that will reverse in the same carryforward period and jurisdiction and are of the same character as the net operating loss carryforwards and temporary differences that give rise to the deferred tax assets.
-Any deferred tax liabilities associated with billboard permits and tax deductible goodwill intangible assets are not relied upon as a source of future taxable income, as these intangible assets have an indefinite life.
+Any deferred tax liabilities associated with billboard life.